 The “inspired and inerrant” camp doesn’t like that idea, because it is hard to do and it means we can’t have the final answers right now this minute.
 But Paul said in scripture that we don’t have the final answers during our lifetime.
 The “errors and contradictions” camp doesn't like that idea either, because they have to rub shoulders with the common folk.
 But Paul told us that humility is a fruit of the Spirit.

 What is the proper view of the inspiration of the Bible?
 What is the message that God has for us?
 Finding that out is one of the tasks of the whole Body of Christ.
 We are in the middle of that task, not at the end of it.
-God gave us brains, and He wants us to use them.
+God gave us evidence and brains, and He wants us to use both of them.
 He wants us to grow and make right choices.